scizen9/SEDM-Docs/source/index.rst

 Welcome to SED Machine's documentation!
 =======================================

-The SED Machine is very low resolution (:math:`\frac{\lambda}{\Delta \lambda}\sim100`) optical (365 - 1,000 nm) integral field (30"x"30") spectrograph and a rainbow imager with a 10' x 10' field.
-The rainbow camera images are partitioned into u, g, r, and i bands, each with a 5' x 5' field of view.
-The instrument was designed for rapid classification of supernova from PTF.
-To achieve this goal, the instrument was designed to be:
+The SED Machine is very low resolution (:math:`\frac{\lambda}{\Delta \lambda}\sim100`) optical (365 - 1,000 nm) integral field (30"x"30") spectrograph and a rainbow imager with a 13' x 13' field.
+The rainbow camera images are partitioned into u, g, r, and i bands, each with a 6' x 6' field of view.
+The instrument was designed for rapid classification of supernovae from PTF.
+To achieve this goal, the instrument was designed to have:

-- Spectral resolution :math:`R=\frac{\lambda}{\Delta \lambda}\sim100`, sufficient for classification.
+- Low resolution (:math:`R=\frac{\lambda}{\Delta \lambda}\sim100`), sufficient for classification.
 - High "Slit to detector" photon throughput.
 - 0.1 mag precision spectrophotometry.

 The hardware project was funded by the NSF with a grant to Caltech and executed by Nick Konidaris (Principle Investigator), Robert Quimby (Project Scientist), Jack Davis, and Sagi Ben-Ami (Weizzman institute grad student).
+Continued work has been performed by Nadejda Blagorodnova (RCam photometry pipeline), Richard Walters (instrument control), and Don Neill (IFU spectroscopy pipeline).

-Here we document the instrument for observers from simple users to the developer.
+Here we document the instrument for observers and developers.
+Observers will want to refer to the Quick Reference below.